 The physical demands of caring for another adult can also take their toll.
-About 1 in 10 caregivers say their physical health has declined since taking on the role.
-Caregivers have a higher risk of developing physical ailments, from acid reflux and headaches to more serious, chronic conditions like heart disease, diabetes and arthritis.
+Nearly 1 in 5 caregivers say their physical health is fair or poor.4 Caregivers have a higher risk of developing physical ailments, from acid reflux and headaches to more serious, chronic conditions like heart disease, diabetes and arthritis.5

 Exercising can help.
 Start small by walking with a friend or signing up for a class at your local gym.
 If you can’t leave the house, do some gentle stretches or jog up and down the stairs (you’re probably doing it anyway, so just add a few more trips).

 Not only will being active improve your health, it can also boost your mood.
 Studies show people who exercise at least two to three times a week experience significantly less depression, anger and stress than those who work out less frequently or not at all.

 It’s easy to forget to eat healthy when you’re constantly on duty.
 But without proper nutrition, you’ll feel sluggish or hyperactive.
 Eating a diet of nutritious food at regular intervals will allow you to provide the best possible care for your loved one, says Dr. Jamie Sharp, chief medical officer for Aetna Medicare.
 In fact, studies show that a healthy diet can also alleviate symptoms of depression and anxiety.
 If you’re pressed for time, assemble individual servings of nutritious food, such as almonds or cheese and crackers.
 Prepare several days of meals at once, and leave fresh fruit on the table to make it easier to grab and go.